 As we work toward recovery from this crisis and beyond, we cannot let this barrier go back up.
 We have an opportunity to ensure that all students continue to receive the nutrition they need while they are in school – ending stigma, supporting school nutrition programs, and encouraging success for Massachusetts students.

-Status Update, February 2022: Both bills referred to the Joint Committee on Education in April, where a hearing was held in January 2022.
+Status Update, July 2022: Both bills referred to the Joint Committee on Education in April 2021, where a hearing was held in January 2022.
+Campaign active via Project Bread.
 In February 2022, the reporting date was extended to June 1, 2022.
-In the House budget released in April, funding was allocated for the FY2023 budget to support school meals for all.
-The campaign continues to make this permanent through this bill.
-Learn more from Project Bread.
+In June 2022, the reporting date was extended to July 31, 2022.
+The reporting date for the bill to make this permanent has since passed.
+However, in the FY23 budget signed by Governor Baker, Universal School Meals were funded.

 An Act Relative to Establishing a Food and Health Pilot Program